Disneyland Railroad: Additions in the late 1950s

-In April 1958, Tomorrowland Station, a new station with a futuristic theme and consisting of a covered platform with no station building, was built in the Tomorrowland section for the DRR.
+In April 1958, Tomorrowland Station, a new station with a futuristic theme consisting of a covered platform with no station building, was built in the Tomorrowland section for the DRR.
 The station was updated in 1998 as part of a redevelopment of the Tomorrowland section.
 Around the same time that the No. 3 locomotive was placed into service in 1958, Roger Broggie decided that a fourth locomotive was needed for the DRR.
 After Walt Disney concurred, Broggie once again began searching for a narrow-gauge steam locomotive to purchase and restore.
 Broggie eventually found an advertisement in a rail magazine offering a suitable locomotive for sale in New Jersey, and after contacting the seller, Broggie passed on the information to Gerald Best to research the locomotive.
 Best was able to determine that the locomotive had been built by Baldwin Locomotive Works in 1925, that it had previously been used to pull tourist trains on the Pine Creek Railroad in New Jersey, and that it had been initially used by the Raritan River Sand Company in New Jersey.
 After being purchased for $2,000, the locomotive was delivered to the Walt Disney Studios' machine shop where restoration work began, which included installing a new boiler built by Dixon Boiler Works and adding a new tender built by Fleming Metal Fabricators designed to hold diesel oil.
+(Note: During its shipment, the locomotive was mistakenly sent to a railroad yard in Pittsburgh, Pennsylvania.
+Disney contacted AT&SF Railway President at the time, Ernest S. Marsh, to correct this error.)
 This locomotive became the DRR's No. 4 locomotive and it went into service on July 25, 1959, at a cost after restoration of more than $57,000.
 1959 was also the year in which E tickets arrived, and the attractions deemed to be the best in the park required them, including the DRR.